GokulB2003/Web-Development/README.md

 # 🌐 Web Development Practice Repository

 This repository contains my **Web Development practice files and mini projects**.
-It includes hands-on practice of **HTML, CSS, JavaScript, Bootstrap, Git, and GitHub**, along with important JavaScript concepts and small projects.
+It includes hands-on practice of **HTML, CSS, JavaScript, Bootstrap, Git, and GitHub**, along with important JavaScript concepts and  projects.

 The goal of this repository is to **strengthen my frontend development skills** by implementing concepts practically.